USFWS/secas/_posts/2023-12-15-How-the-Southeast-Conservation-Blueprint-addresses-climate-change.md

 ---
+layout: post
 published: false
+title: How the Southeast Conservation Blueprint addresses climate change
+author: Rua Mordecai, Coordinator for the Southeast Conservation Blueprint
+hero:
+  name: SEBP2023_horizontal_web.png
+  alt: >-
+    Map of Southeast Blueprint 2023 showing a connected network of lands and waters in shades of purple and gray.
+  caption: >-
+    This year’s Blueprint update expanded consistent methods and data to the U.S. Caribbean and offshore waters of the Atlantic and Gulf.
+  headerClass: light-text
+  float: right
 ---
 While the Southeast Conservation Blueprint is designed to be a climate adaptation strategy, all the ways it does that aren't always obvious.
 Here are three major ways the Blueprint addresses climate change:

 **1) Resilient sites and conditions**

 Almost all of the Blueprint indicators are designed to prioritize places and conditions that will still be important as the climate changes.
-Species and ecosystems may shift but basic things they'll need, like intact habitat cores and natural landcover in the floodplain, will still be important.
-For some indicators, the climate change connection is explicit.
+Species and ecosystems may shift, but basic things they'll need, like intact habitat cores and natural landcover in the floodplain, will still be important.<!--more--> For some indicators, the climate change connection is explicit.
 For example, the descriptions and methods for resilient terrestrial sites and resilient coastal sites are very targeted to climate change.
-For others, the connections with climate resilience might be less obvious like with intact habitat cores, permeable surface, and natural landcover in the floodplain.
+For others, the connections with climate resilience might be less obvious, like with intact habitat cores, permeable surface, and natural landcover in the floodplain.
 These are all conditions and features that will still be important as the climate changes.
 Even indicators that use multiple species, like East Gulf Coastal Plain open pine birds, use species to identify conditions that will still be important as the climate changes.

 **2) Connectivity**

 Connectivity is one of the most commonly used climate adaptation strategies.
 The Blueprint incorporates connectivity in multiple ways.
 The resilient coastal sites indicator looks at places that'll be important for salt marsh and mangroves to migrate inland.
 The network complexity indicator looks at the number of connected stream classes so aquatic species can move into new conditions as needed.
 Indicators like intact habitat cores and resilient terrestrial sites look at how locally connected habitat is.
 The Blueprint also includes a connectivity analysis to add even more connectivity in terrestrial, freshwater, and marine ecosystems.
+These corridors connect marine, coastal and inland areas and span different climate gradients.

 **3) Regular updates**

 Climate change continues to alter the landscape.
-We also learn new things about what that might mean for the future every day.
-Through the regular Blueprint update cycle, the Blueprint can respond to those changes and incorporate new information as well learn more about how to best respond.
+We also learn new things every day about what that might mean for the future.
+Through the regular Blueprint update cycle, the Blueprint can respond to those changes and incorporate new information as well as we learn more about how to best respond.

 **Future improvements**